alpine-hodler/web/docs/development.md

 ## Adding an API

-- Create a new file in `scripts/meta/schema` named `after_the_resource`.
+- Create a new file in `scripts/meta/schema` named `your_example`.
 - Create the go package under `pkg` using [Go best practices](https://go.dev/blog/package-names#package-names).
-In our example it should probably be `aftertheresource`.
+In our example it should probably be `yourexample`.
-- Update `meta.docker-compose.yaml` to include `- ./pkg/coinbasepro:/usr/src/coinbasepro` under `generate.volumes` and `test-generate.volumes`.
+- Update `meta.docker-compose.yaml` to include `- ./pkg/coinbasepro:/usr/src/yourexample` under `generate.volumes` and `test-generate.volumes`.
 - Run `make build-meta`
-- Then start adding your schemes to `scripts/meta/schema/after_the_resource`.
+- Then start adding your schemes to `scripts/meta/schema/your_example`.